-I haven’t posted in some time.
+I haven’t written in some time.
 Partly because I’m lazy, and partly because I feel like time breeds high expectations.
 That’s why Flaubert was actually doing himself and injustice by agonising over every line—time was a-ticking and a-wasting.
-What could I possibly write about to meet these high, nay, impossible expectations?
-Well, I don’t actually know and I finally decided that a dull post would be better than radio silence.
-So I’m going to talk to you about commuting.
-I’m going to talk about commuting because I commute (obviously), and this seems like a pretty good venting exercise (and also, secretly, so you don’t take advice from people on the Student Room, or you know, that guy on your course who really hates his hometown if you’re considering your options
+What could I possibly write about to meet these high—nay—impossible expectations?
+Well, I don’t actually know, and I finally decided that a dull post about commuting would be better than radio silence.
+And ommuting seemed like a good place to start because a) I commute and b) I need an outlet and c) I don’t want you to take advice from people on the Student Room, or you know, that guy on your course who hates his hometown if you’re considering your options

 So what is commuting?
 That is, Other than blasphemous to the average student.
 Well, it’s travelling a considerable distance to and from a particular place on a regular basis.
-My commute consists of a five-minute car journey (or thirty-minute walk), a forty-minute train ride and a bus which should take twenty minutes but is typically about thirty-five.
-Quite a long journey to be doing twice a day, no?
-Well, believe it or not, it’s not actually that bad.
-And if you’re still reading at this point then you probably want to know why.
-But we’ll start with the facts: I’m a second-year English Literature student at the University of East Anglia, I commute via car, foot, train, bus, pedalo, and unicycle (okay, we can scratch those last two) from an enviably innovative and exciting Suffolk town (it’s not) into Norwich three days a week, twenty-six weeks a year.
-And now, you want the good, bad, and the ugly.
+My commute consists of a five-minute car journey (or thirty-minute walk), a forty-minute train, and a bus which should take twenty minutes but typically takes thirty-five.
+Yes, it’s quite a long journey to be doing twice a day.
+But, believe it or not, it’s not actually that bad.
+I’m guessing you want to know why.
+But I’ll start with the facts: I’m a second-year English Literature student at the University of East Anglia, I commute via car, foot, train, bus, pedalo, and unicycle (scratch those last two) from an enviably innovative and exciting Suffolk town (it’s not) into Norwich three days a week, twenty-six weeks a year.
+And now, I’ll give you the good, bad, and the ugly.

-But I’m not actually half as salty as I sound.
+But I’m not actually as salty as I sound.
 How bad “bad” actually is depends entirely on your outlook.
-That is to say, there is hope.
+There is hope.
 It goes without saying that financially, I am far better off.
-Yes, despite that 2.5% nationwide raise of train fare and that little itty sum of rent on the side.
-Because believe it or not, train fare and mum-rent combined is still a lot cheaper than real-world rent, bills, and food / Pepsi cost.
+Yes, despite that 2.5% nationwide raise of train fare and that little-itty sum of rent on the side.
+Because believe it or not, train fare and mum-rent are still cheaper than real-world rent, bills, and food costs.
 I’m earning and saving.
 But Anna, you cry, couldn’t you earn and save in Norwich?
-Only if I got a job there, which yes works in theory, but I actually have a cat and a man I want to see more than once a semester thank you.
+Only if I got a job there, which yes works in theory, but I actually have a cat I want to see more than once a semester thank you.

 My conclusion?
 Halls were a great experience, and I’m glad I spent my first year being somewhere near something like a proper student.
 But commuting is viable, especially for second and third years.
 Long story short: consider the above and do what you think is best.
 Check the frequency and cost of your transport, trial it during peak time, and love your degree enough to keep on keeping on.
 And if you come around to my way of thinking?
 Get a backpack you can trust, a power bank, and headphones.
 You’ll be on your way.
 Quite literally.